ymaurer/cdx-summarize/README.md

-  --nogz                force not using gzip filter --monthly             break up statistics into monthly buckets instead of yearly --compact             do not output fields that are 0 --format {cdxj,cdx7,cdxNbams}
+  --nogz                force not using gzip filter --monthly             break up statistics into monthly buckets instead of yearly --compact             do not output fields that are 0 --fullhost            aggregate by full hostname instead of second level domain --format {cdxj,cdx7,cdxNbams}
                         force use of cdx format (cdxNbams = N b a m s) --encoding ENCODING   encoding, e.g. iso-8859-1 (default is your locale's defaut encoding, probably utf-8 on Linux).
 All CDX files have to have the same encoding